glic3rinu/passlib/docs/new_app_quickstart.rst

 As well, its rounds parameter is logarithmically scaled, making it hard to fine-tune the amount of time taken to verify passwords;
-which can be an issue for applications that handle a large number of simultaneous logon attempts (eg web apps).
+which can be an issue for applications that handle a large number of simultaneous logon attempts (e.g. web apps).

 .. note::